efremover/efremoweb/content/_index.md

           date_start: '2013-10-01'
           date_end: '2016-06-30'
           description: |2-
               During the BSc Nutritional Sciences I studied the basics of natural sciences, biomedicine, biochemistry and molecular biology, whereby I specialised in molecular nutrition.
-I conducted my bachelor thesis in the field of cell biology at the Center for Molecular Biomedicine (Jena) and the bioinformatics department of the BUAP (Puebla, Mexico).
-Aim of my thesis project was to reveal if homovanillic acid and it's derivatives are possibly inhibitors of the polo-like kinase 1, inducing a cell-cycle arrest and reducing cancer cell activity.
+I conducted my bachelor thesis in the field of cell biology at the Center for Molecular Biomedicine (Jena) and an international collaboration with the computational department at the Benemerita-University of Puebla (Mexico), where I was able to acquire first experience in bioinformatic analyses.
+Aim of my thesis project was to reveal if vanilloid derivatives are possible inhibitors of the polo-like kinase 1, inducing cell-cycle arrest and reducing cancer cell activity.
 Thesis "Vanilloid derivatives and polo-like kinase 1 inhibition".
 Final Grade 1.5 (A; distinction)

     design:
       columns: '2'